joshuamauldin/cellphone-bill/readme.md

 The activity log has been simplified to show real names if the user syncs their contact information, and everything is in easy-to-read text.

 I built this site to be responsive and it works on mobile devices.
-I used Bootstrap, as well as wrote a little JavaScript to toggle the various activity logs.
+I used Bootstrap, Grunt, as well as wrote a little JavaScript to toggle the various activity logs.
 The CSS and JavaScript files were combined and minified so that the site would perform better.
 I wasn't able to combine everything, but I did it on everything that would live on the server.
 I thought integrating with Stripe would be a fun idea, and you'll find that on the site.